uploadcare/uploadcare-rails/README.md

 ```

 ### Include widget with assets pipeline
-In case you don't wont use cdn-stored version for any reason - you could easily use local widget script from you assets pipeline:
+In case you don't want to use cdn-stored version for any reason - you could easily use local widget script from you assets pipeline:

 ```js
 // in assets/javascripts/application.js